kohy-creates/Stellarity/data/minecraft/the_end_constants_for_ctl_c_ctrl_v.md

 <hr>

-**Dragon's Den** biome always generates at <u>hardcoded minimum erosion and continents noise values</u> to prevent it from generating outside of main island.
+**Dragon's Den**, AKA **The End** biome always generates at <u>hardcoded minimum erosion and continents noise values</u> to prevent it from generating outside of main island.
 These values are forced to -2 around X:0 Z:0.

 For more info look into `stellarity/worldgen/density_function/end/erosion.json` and `./continents.json` files.